-How Joe Biden’s Inauguration Day Will Be Different Than Any Other
+How Joe Biden's Inauguration Day Will Be Different Than Any Other

 "President-elect Joe Biden's virtual parade, which will follow his swearing-in ceremony at the U.S. Capitol and a visit to Arlington National Cemetery, will include performers and other representatives from all 50 states and several U.S. territories," the publication noted.

-FBI Is Vetting All National Guard Members Deployed To The Capitol
+There Is An Increased National Guard Presence Deployed To Washington, D.C.

+According to Fox 5, a Washington, D.C. affiliate, as many as 25,000 National Guard troops have been mobilized and deployed to the nation's capital, as Inauguration Day has been deemed a "national special security event."

-In the wake of the riots at the historic building, the Federal Bureau of Investigation is vetting all members of the National Guard who are being deployed to the Capitol.
-As reported by the Associated Press, American defense officials are allegedly worried about an insider attack amid worries that Trump supporters, far-right militants, and other radical groups could be planning violence.
+In the wake of the riots at the Capitol building, the Federal Bureau of Investigation is vetting all members of the National Guard who are being deployed to the Capitol.
+As reported by the Associated Press, American defense officials are allegedly concerned about an insider attack amid worries that Trump supporters, far-right militants, and other radical groups could be planning violence.

+As a result of the vetting efforts, which were aimed at identifying "any questionable behavior in the past or any potential link to questionable behavior," 12 members of the National Guard have been removed from Inauguration Day duties, according to a release from the Department of Defense.

-Donald Trump Will Not Be In Attendance
+Outgoing President Donald Trump Will Not Be In Attendance

-In what will mark the break of a 150-year American tradition, Trump will not be attending Biden’s inauguration.
+In what will mark a break of a 150-year American tradition, Trump will not be attending Biden's inauguration.
 Although Trump conceded the election following the January 6 riots, he continues to claim that the election was stolen from him via widespread electoral fraud.

 As The Inquisitr reported, Biden claimed that Trump's absence is a "good thing."